 CHINA: GM Cotton Damages The Environment - Study

-Research carried out by Nanjing Institute of Environmental Sciences (NIES) under the State Environmental Protection Administration (SEPA) found that fields planted with BT cotton (which contains anti-bollworm genes) contain fewer insects and a higher concentration of pests than other areas.
+Research carried out by Chinese scientists has discovered that GM crops are damaging the environment, despite their success in controlling the bollworm pest Research carried out by Nanjing Institute of Environmental Sciences (NIES) under the State Environmental Protection Administration (SEPA) found that fields planted with BT cotton (which contains anti-bollworm genes) contain fewer insects and a higher concentration of pests than other areas.

 Help test our new apparel sourcing tool.

 - What TTIP might mean for US, EU textiles & apparel

 - Unlocks for the future fashion sourcing landscape